 Additionally, under Victorian "wage theft" laws, directors are deemed to have committed an "employee entitlement offence" if their company has done so.
-In those circumstances, the onus will then fall on the director to show that he/she exercised due diligence to prevent the occurrence of the offence.
+An "employee entitlement offence" includes deliberately withholding wages or other employee entitlements, deliberately and dishonestly underpaying employees, falsifying employee entitlement records to gain a financial advantage and avoiding keeping entitlement records.
+In those circumstances, the onus will fall on the director to show that he/she exercised due diligence to prevent the occurrence of the offence.
 A director can still be prosecuted and found guilty even if the company is not.